Azure-Samples/azure-sql-db-developers-workshop/docs/3-Data-API-builder.md

   > [!NOTE]
   > Your URL will be different than the one in the above image excepting for the appending of `/graphql/` at the end.

+  > [!WARNING]
+  > If you are running from Codespaces and you get an error like `This <your-app-name>.app.github.dev page can’t be found`, check the URL to see if `:5000` has been automatically added before `/graphql/`.
+If yes, remove it: Codespaces port redirection will automatically take care of directing request to the correct port.

 1. You will now see the GraphQL playground, Banana Cake Pop:

     ![A picture of the welcome page of Banana Cake Pop GraphQL interactive playground](../docs/media/ch3/dab-bcp.png)